-Thus far in VRC 601, VRC 602, and HVTN 104 there have been no safety concerns, including no SAEs deemed related to study product.
-Administration of mAb may have a risk of immune reactions such as acute anaphylaxis, serum sickness, and the generation of auto-reactive antibodies; however, these reactions are rare and more often associated with mAbs targeted to human proteins or with the use of murine mAbs, which would have a risk of human anti-mouse antibodies [108].
+Thus far in VRC 601, VRC 602, and HVTN 104 there have been no SAEs deemed related to study product (see Section 2.9.4).
+Administration of mAb may have a risk of immune reactions such as acute anaphylaxis, serum sickness, and the generation of autoreactive antibodies; however, these reactions are rare and more often associated with mAbs targeted to human proteins or with the use of murine mAbs, which would have a risk of human anti-mouse antibodies [108].
 In this regard, as VRC01 is targeted to a viral antigen and is a human mAb, it is expected to have a low risk of such side effects.